-The Drexel Heights Fire Station #401 Remodel project, completed for Drexel Heights Fire District, included selective demolition, renovations, and additions to the existing fire station in Tucson, AZ.
-The existing interior of the station was remodeled to provide new dormitories, a kitchen, and storage areas, and renovations included interior finishes, interior walls, plumbing and HVAC systems, as well as new electrical fixtures, ductwork, roofing, trusses and roll-up doors.
-The project also included concrete slab trenching for utilities, new parking lots, a new septic system and two new pre-manufactured buildings.
-The addition to the fire station houses a lobby area, study, dining room, office, and fitness room.
-The additional building was constructed on a concrete footings foundation with a structural steel frame of masonry, steel stud framing, and light gauge trusses, and an exterior skin of concrete masonry unit and metal panels.
-The overall building acquired a new standing seam metal roof.
-Now complete, Drexel Heights Fire Station #401 provides a safe, clean environment for the first responders of Drexel Heights.
+The Drexel Heights Fire Station No. 401 Remodel project included selective demolition, renovations, and additions to an 8,882-square-foot facility in Tucson, AZ.
+The project additions featured a lobby area, study, dining room, office, and fitness room.
+In addition, the existing interior of the station was remodeled to provide new dormitories, a kitchen, and storage areas, and the renovations included interior finishes, interior walls, plumbing, and HVAC systems, as well as new electrical fixtures, ductwork, roofing, trusses, and roll-up doors.
+The project also included new parking lots, a new septic system, and two new pre-manufactured buildings.
+The facility was constructed on a concrete foundation supported by footings with a structural steel frame comprised of cold-formed metal and load-bearing masonry, an exterior skin of masonry and metal panel, and a metal panel roof.